enthus1ast/nimMsgIo/README.md

 ```
 - send sends directly to a user id
 - a broadcast is distributed to all connected clients.
 This does not respect the namespace!
-- toRoom can sends a message to
+- toRoom sends a message to all room members.
+Also accepts a namespace!